joeyklee/wind-map/README.md

 ## Adjusting parameters

-If you have different data, you'll need to adjust the parameters in the `Map` and `CanvasWindLayer`!
+If you have different data, you'll need to adjust the parameters in the `Map` and `CanvasWindLayer` or `WebglWindLayer`!

 ## Credits